appvia/tako/docs/tutorials/kev-dev-with-skaffold.md

 kev dev -e myenv
 ````

 It will start the watch loop over source compose & environment override files.
 When a modification is detected it automatically re-renders Kubernetes manifests for environments specified via `--environment | -e` flag(s).
-If no environments have been specified it defaults to `dev` environment.
+If no environments have been specified it defaults to all environments.

 ## Automatic Develop / Build / Push / Deploy